olvaffe/olv-notes/gpu/api-vulkan.md

       - an impl might skip CPU-intensive optimizations when the flag it set
     - `VK_COMMAND_BUFFER_USAGE_SIMULTANEOUS_USE_BIT`
       - an impl might need to patch the last command of a secondary command buffer to jump back to the address of its caller
       - patching is not possible when the flag is set
   - 5.7.
 Secondary Command Buffer Execution
     - vkCmdExecuteCommands can be inside or outside of a render pass
       - VK_COMMAND_BUFFER_USAGE_RENDER_PASS_CONTINUE_BIT must be set
         accordingly
 - 6. Synchronization and Cache Control
   - there are five explicit synchronization mechanisms
     - fences, semaphores, events, pipeline barriers, and render passes
   - 6.1.
 Execution and Memory Dependencies
+    - an operation is an arbitrary amount of work to be executed on
+      - the host,
+      - a device, or
+      - an external entity such as presentation engine
+    - a synchronization command introduces, between two sets of operations,
+      - an execution dependency
+        - the first synchronization scope defines the first set of operations
+        - the second synchronization scope defines the second set of operations
-    - TODO
+      - a memory dependency
+        - the first access scope defines the first set of memory accesses
+        - the second access scope defines the second set of memory accesses
+        - this is needed to deal with memory caches and domains
+    - an execution dependency guarantees the first set of operations happens-before the second set of operations
+      - i.e., the first set complete before the second set is initiated
+      - not enough for RAW hazard, when the first set writes and the second set reads
+      - nor enough for WAW hazard
+    - types of memory access operations include
+      - an availability operation makes writes available to a memory domain (e.g., vkFlushMappedMemoryRanges makes host writes available in host domain)
+      - a memory domain operation makes writes available in one domain available in another (e.g., `VK_ACCESS_HOST_WRITE_BIT` in source access mask makes host writes available in device domain)
+      - a visibility operation makes writes available become visible to the specified memory accesses (e.g., writes available in device domain are made visibile to accesses defined by the destination access mask)
+    - a memory dependency is an execution dependency that includes availibitiy and visibility operations such that
+      - the first set of operations (defined by the first sync scope) happens-before the availibility operation
+      - the availibility operation happens before the visibility operation
+        - the availibility operation applies to memory accesses that are defined the first access scope
+        - the visibility operation applies to memory accesses that are defined the second access scope
+        - note that the sync scopes and the access scopes are different, but the sync scopes often limit the access scopes
+      - the visibility operation happens-before the second set of operations (defined by the second sync scope)
   - 6.2.
 Implicit Synchronization Guarantees
     - command buffers and submission order
       - we need to give a meaning to the order in which commands are recorded and submitted
         - such that a draw command is not reordered before a state command it depends on
         - or two overlapping triangles are drawn in reverse order
       - submission order essentially says that the commands must be executed in the order that they are recorded and submitted
         - except for commands in different subpasses of a render pass
     - semaphores and signal operation order
       - we need to give a meaning to the order in which queue signal operations are submitted
         - such that two queue signal operations are not reordered
       - signal operation order essentially says that the queue signal operations must be executed in the order that they are submitted
     - submission order and signal operation order are trivial
       - they exist only because queue operations are allowed to be reordered arbitrarily which is too wild; we need them as fundamental ordering contraints
       - they don't specify how a command buffer is ordered against its signal operation
         - that will be defined by the semaphore's execution dependency
       - they also don't specify memory dependency
         - say, we update an ssbo and sample from it; the submission order specifies the execution dependency but there is still a memory dependency that needs to be be specified
         - `vkCmdPipelineBarrier` to the rescue
   - 6.4.1.
 Semaphore Signaling
     - the semaphore signal operation is a synchronization command
       - it defines two synchronization scopes and their execution and memory dependencies
     - the first sync scope includes all commands in the batch
     - the second sync scope includes the signal operation itself
     - these are enough to make sure the semaphore signals after all commands in the batch are executed
       - and because of the fundamental signal operation order, all commands before the batch and all prior signal operations are also executed
     - IOW, a command can be reorderd before a prior signal operation and but after its own signal operation
   - 6.4.2.
 Semaphore Waiting